apache/incubator-graphar/README.md

 | 1       | 1       | ... | 0       |
 | ...     | ...     | ... | ...     |

 For example, the `dataset/bloom` directory contains the label data for the [Bloom](https://github.com/neo4j-graph-examples/bloom/tree/main) dataset.
 This dataset includes 32,960 vertices and 18 labels.
+The `dataset/label` directory contains extracted label data for various datasets outlined in `script/label_filtering.md`, excluding extremely large datasets.

 ### Graphs from the LDBC Benchmark